Updated for 2021

 Marsha Barnes is the founder of The Finance Bar.
-It is a personal finance suite and mobile hub that is bridging the gap between individuals and financial wellness.
+It is a personal finance suite and a mobile hub that is bridging the gap between individuals and financial wellness.

 Kara Stevens is The Frugal Feminista.
-She wants women to be happy, to be wealthy and to be brave.
-Kara talks about Love & Money, #BlackGirlMagic, Credit and more on her site.
+She wants women to be happy, to be wealthy, and to be brave.
+Kara talks about Love & Money, #BlackGirlMagic, Credit, and more on her site.

 Check out: Minimalism: The New Path to Happy for Brown Girls